 The Deadly Outcome: Mixtures of cocaine and Fentanyl have been increasingly tied to fatal overdoses, prompting concerns among health officials in many states.
 In Boston, new data supports this trend, showing that nearly half of the 351 confirmed fatal overdoses reported in Massachusetts over a 3-month period in 2017 showed cocaine and Fentanyl present.

 The United States Fentanyl epidemic has been called “Chemical Warfare,” with the death toll continuing to rise daily.
 Throughout this series we have covered what Fentanyl is, the various potent compounds and the tragedy it brings.
 But where is Fentanyl coming from?

 China is the primary source of illicit Fentanyl and its analogs, however there is more than one path Fentanyl is taking to the United States.
 Fentanyl – or precursor chemicals – often times are shipped to Mexico for the drug cartels to manage counterfeit drug production.
 Once produced, the Fentanyl heads north on well-established drug trafficking routes and in many cases is smuggled through the border near San Diego before hitting the various U.S. channels of distribution.

-Another pipeline from China to the U.S. has Americans anonymously purchasing Fentanyl online through underground channels.
+Another pipeline to the U.S. has Americans anonymously purchasing Fentanyl online through underground channels.
 Fentanyl traveling this pipeline is commonly shipped in smaller quantities through the U.S. postal service.
 Mexican cartels are also utilizing this channel, as often times mailing Fentanyl directly to the United States goes undetected.

 The third pipeline finds Fentanyl being smuggled into less suspicious countries such as Canada prior to making its way to our streets.